JujuAdams/Bulb/docs/22.0/BulbRenderer.md

 |--------|--------|-------|
 |None    |        |       |

+Returns the internal surface inside the renderer that is being used for light accumulation.
+This surface is volatile, like all other GameMaker surfaces, so be careful if you intend to access this surface regularly.
+This surface is updated by calling the `.Update()` renderer method.
+You can modify this surface as you see fit; a common thing to do is to apply blur to the surface to create softer lighting.
+The lighting surface will be 8-bit per channel RGBA if `.hdr` is set to `false` or the lighting surface will be 16-bit per channel RGBA if `.hdr` is set to `true` (HDR is not available in GameMaker LTS 2022).

-This function may return `undefined` if no surface exists for the renderer.
+?> This function may return `undefined` if no surface exists for the renderer.

 &nbsp;